ahacking/to_json/README.md

 # ToJson

 A performant Ruby JSON Serializer DSL for Oj.
+ToJSON uses the brand new Oj StringSerializer to provide the fastest performance and lowest possible memory footprint.

 Why?
 Because current Ruby JSON serialisers take too long and use too much memory or can't express **all** valid JSON structures.